Intromittent organ: Mammals

 Baculum of a dog (Canis lupus familiaris).

 All male mammals have a penis.
 Eulipotyphlans, bats, rodents, carnivorans, and most primates (but not humans) have a bone called the baculum or os penis that permanently stiffens the penis.
 During copulation, blood engorges the already-stiff penis resulting in a full erection.

+Unlike marsupials and monotremes, male placental mammals expel urine from the bladder through the penis via the urethra.
 Monotreme penes are variously unusual; the platypus has a penis with a two-lobed (bifid) tip though the whole shaft is inserted in mating, possibly to engage both of the uterine branches, but the echidna's penis actually has four heads, only two of which function at a time.
 Both monotremes and marsupial moles are the only mammals with internal penises, located on the cloacal wall instead of outside of it as in other mammals.

 Most marsupial penises are variously forked or split into two in such ways that they resemble hemipenes; in different marsupial species their forms are characteristic enough to be taxonomically important.